March is National Peanut Month: Should I Give My Baby Peanut Butter?

 The NIAID recommends similar forms of peanut for safe introduction: thinned smooth peanut butter, peanut powder, peanut flour, or peanut puffs.

-Whichever form of peanut a family uses, baby should consume the recommended 2g peanut protein per serving, at least 3 times per week (but this isn’t always the same as 2g of the flour, powder, or puffs).
+Whichever form of peanut a family uses, baby should consume the recommended 2g peanut protein per serving, at least 3 times per week (keep in mind, this isn’t always the same as 2g of the flour, powder, or puffs).

 Ready.
 Set.
 Food! makes peanut introduction easy and safe

 Ready.
 Set.
-Food! only contains organic, non-GMO food powders, with no added sugar or salt, and no artificial additives.
+Food! only contains organic, non-GMO food ingredients, with no added sugar and no artificial additives.
 It’s recommended by over 1000 pediatricians and allergists.

 Ready.
 Set.
 Food! can help you follow AAAAI and NIAID guidelines for early peanut introduction, and give your baby the best chance at food freedom.